solangegueiros/brz-token-bridge/docs/Bridge.md

 - receiver - the address which will receive the tokens.
 - amount - the net amount to be transfered.
 - logIndex - the index of the event `CrossRequest` in the logs of transaction.
+- sender - address who sent the transaction `receiveTokens`, it is a string to be compatible with any blockchain.

 Returns: a bytes32 hash of all the information sent.